Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has an excellent ability to communicate.
+Expertise in working in the team environment and has good communication skills.

 Education: